paduanton/car-shop-api/README.md

 In **all** http calls you must have the header `Accept:application/json`.
 In http requests made with http POST verb you need to set the header `Content-Type:application/json`.

-In order to make any http request data to the API you MUST first have an API secure token and order to do that you must follow the next steps:
+In order to make any http request data to the API you MUST first have an API secure token.
+In order to do that you must follow the next steps:

 1 - Create a superuser
  ```